hershel-theodore-layton/expr-dump/README.md

 not use this library in places where the performance of bootstrapping the dumper is critical.
 A far less performant variant of `TypeVisitor` could be written, even without these api affordances.

+[^1]: This snippet `burn_a_value_to_constant` is excempt from the MIT license of this library.
+It is licensed to you under MIT-0 (MIT No Attribution).
+This excemption does not apply to the code called by this snippet.
+The MIT license still covers all other parts of this program.